BruceZu/KeepTry/README.md

 $ buck targets | xargs buck build && buck test --all
 ```

 Welcome ideas, comments and commits.
+No contribution is too small.

 WebChat  : brucezu